Cookies & Cups > Recipes > Cookies > Lemon Coconut Tassies

 Easy Instructions:

-3. Spoon 1 tablespoon of the coconut mixture into each liner or cup.
-Press the coconut mixture into the bottom and up the sides to form a thin crust.
+2. Spoon the coconut mixture into each liner or muffin cup and press into the bottom and up the sides to form a thin crust.

-4. Bake for 12 – 13 minutes or until the edges are lightly browned, watching carefully not to burn.
+3. Bake for 12 – 13 minutes in a 375°F oven. watching carefully not to burn.
 Transfer pan to a wire rack.

-7. Bake for 10 minutes.
-Allow the tassies to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.
-If you did not use a liner, run a butter knife around the sides to loosen from the pan.
+5. Bake for 10 minutes in a 350°F oven and then allow the tassies to cool in the pan for 10 minutes before transferring to a wire rack to cool completely.

 Lemon Tarts in a mini muffin pan dusted with powdered sugar